Logo

 • Valium can only be bought with a prescription from a licensed medical worker.

-The American Psychiatric Association’s yearly poll showed that 6% more people ↗ feel nervous now than they did the year before.
-You are not the only one who feels stressed out all the time or has trouble keeping a good attitude.
+The American Psychiatric Association’s annual poll shows that 6% more people ↗ report feeling nervous now than they did a year ago.
+You’re not alone in feeling stressed and having a bad attitude.

 But if worry and nervousness get too much, it’s best to get help from a professional.
 If someone has an anxiety condition, their doctor may suggest treatment or medicine, such as Valium (diazepam).
-Keep reading to find out more about this drug, how it works, any side effects it might have, and more.
+Read on to learn more about this drug, its effects, and how it works.

 What does Valium do?